-While Hoshin Kanri is a structured method for developing, deploying and executing your strategy, the actual execution and tracking must be supported by using the Bowling Chart, the Metric A3 and the Countermeasure A3.
+While Hoshin Kanri is a structured method for formulating, deploying, and executing your strategy, the actual execution and tracking must be supported by using the bowling chart, the metric A3, and the countermeasure A3.

 Written by: Carolyn Gibson, Senior Strategy Advisor

 Those of you who have followed my previous blogs know that Hoshin Kanri is a structured method for developing, deploying and executing your strategy.
 Indeed, we have already described the importance of identifiying Breakthrough Initiatives, and how the X-Matrix and the Action Plans help refine and strengthen the strategy prior to execution.

 In this blog I will explain how the Bowling Chart, the Metric A3 and the Countermeasure A3 help support successful Strategy Execution.

 Many companies come up with grand plans on what they want to achieve in the next period, and may even develop detailed plans, but they still fail.
 Why?
 Often it is not because the strategy was wrong, but because they lacked the discipline for consistent execution.

 Good Strategy Execution has two main elements: consistent measuring and tracking of progress; and the discipline to get back on track when plans go awry.

 The standards and processes for delivering this consistency and discipline are embodied in Hoshin Kanri execution toolset.